Lightstreamer/BananaDarts-client-javascript/README.md

 ## Install

-Note that the [DART](https://github.com/Weswit/BananaDarts-adapter-java) adapters have to be deployed in your local Lightstreamer server instance.
+Note that the [Multiplayer Darts - Java Adapter](https://github.com/Weswit/BananaDarts-adapter-java) has to be deployed in your local Lightstreamer server instance.

 Before you can run this demo some dependencies need to be solved: